File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 program, defaulting to `more'.
 Both will exit with a status code of 0.

-shar (GNU sharutils) - create a shell archive - Ver.
-4.13.3
+shar (GNU sharutils) - create a shell archive

-USAGE: shar [ -<flag> [<val>] | --<name>[{=| }<val>] ]... [file ...]
+Usage: shar [ -<flag> [<val>] | --<name>[{=| }<val>] ]... [<file>...]

-specifying compression:
+Specify compression:

 -p, --intermix-type specify compression for input files

--C, --compactor=str specify compaction (compression) program
+-C, --compactor=PROG specify compaction (compression) program PROG

 - may appear multiple times

--g, --level-of-compression=num pass LEVEL for compression
+pass LEVEL for compression

-- It must be in the range:s
+- it must be in the range: 1 to 9

-specifying file encoding methodology:
+Specify file encoding methodology:

 -M, --mixed-uuencode decide uuencoding for each file